 The quantitative criteria is based on either absolute or relative changes in credit quality.
-In both cases, the Company is expected to specify the percentage change, for either 12-month or lifetime PDs in comparison to the corresponding 12-month or lifetime PDs as calculated at origination, respectively, that would indicate a significant increase in credit risk since origination.
+In both cases, the Company is expected to specify the percentage change, for either 12-month or lifetime PDs in comparison to the corresponding 12-month or lifetime Probability of Default (PDs) as calculated at origination, respectively, that would indicate a significant increase in credit risk since origination.

-3.1f Maximum exposure to credit risk
+5.1f Maximum exposure to credit risk